-&lt;sup>7 See also Alec Cobbe's informative article on Southwell and his instruments (Alec Cobbe "Beethoven, Haydn and an Irish Genius: William Southwell of Dublin" in The Irish Arts Review Yearbook 13 (1997), 70-77); and Michael Cole, The Pianoforte in the Classical Era, Oxford: Clarendon Press (1998), 104-107.
+7 See also Alec Cobbe's informative article on Southwell and his instruments (Alec Cobbe "Beethoven, Haydn and an Irish Genius: William Southwell of Dublin" in The Irish Arts Review Yearbook 13 (1997), 70-77).

-&lt;sup>8 First published in a local news sheet, The Lancashire Beacon, 1849, which (with some additions) he later published privately as a short book, The Confessions of a Free Thinker ca. 1851, in London.
+8 First published in a local news sheet, The Lancashire Beacon, 1849, which (with some additions) he later published privately as a short book, The Confessions of a Free Thinker ca. 1851, in London.
 Charles had by that time become a prominent figure in the 'Free Thought' movement.
 He attained fame (or perhaps more accurately, notoriety) when he was prosecuted for blasphemy for his article "The Jew Book" in 1841.
 As it transpired, he became the last person in England to be tried for this 'crime'.

-&lt;sup>9 Frederick Southwell Cripps was a grandson of Frances Cripps, née Southwell (1799-1886) and great grandson of William Southwell.
-Born in Worthing, the eldest son of Frederick Cripps (son of Frances), a tailor, he was a distinguished civil engineer of his day, author of several influential papers and with many patents in the field of gas and water engineering to his name.

-&lt;sup>10 Letter from Frederick Southwell Cripps to William Cripps, Hobart, Tasmania, 22 January 1911 (first cited in Bozarth and Debenham, Piano Wars (2009).
-For a transcription of this document see Appendix 1.
+- 9 Frederick Southwell Cripps was a grandson of Frances Cripps, née Southwell (1799-1886) and great grandson of William Southwell.
+Born in Worthing, the eldest son of Frederick Cripps (son of Frances), a tailor, he was a distinguished civil engineer of his day, author of several influential papers and with many patents in the field of gas and water engineering to his name. - 10 Letter from Frederick Southwell Cripps to William Cripps, Hobart, Tasmania, 22 January 1911 (first cited in Bozarth and Debenham, Piano Wars (2009).
+For a transcription of this document see Appendix 1. - 11 The aristocratic line of Southwells in Ireland can be traced back to their arrival from England in the 1600s and include the distinguished Sir John Southwell (†1680); Sir Robert Southwell (1635-1702), Secretary of State for Ireland; and Sir Thomas Southwell (1665-1720), a member of the Irish Privy Council (1710).
+Sir Thomas is well remembered for his acceptance of Palatine refugee families fleeing from